 Edinburgh:

 The capital city and second most populous in Scotland, Edinburgh has been recognized for its historic and cultural attractions.
 It is one of the most popular tourist destinations in the UK after London.
 Great shopping, historic architecture and great Scottish whisky are just part of its allure.
 Its greatest draw is Edinburgh Castle.
-This sprawling medieval castle and fortress sits atop Castle Rock in the city centre, dominating Edinburgh’s skyline.
+This sprawling medieval castle and fortress sits atop Castle Rock in the city center, dominating Edinburgh’s skyline.

 Giant’s Causeway: